Curiosity didn’t just kill the cat. It did in the duck, too.

 The goal of the duck hunter, or kooiker, is to get the ducks to swim up one of these pipes – the gently curved vertical lines of our imaginary letter H – which are chosen on any given day based on the way the wind is blowing.
 The sides of the pipe are flanked by reed mats, behind which the kooiker can stay hidden and assess the goings-on.
 At the end of each net-covered pipe is a trap box.

-Getting the wild ducks into the pipe and eventually the trap box is the job of the Kooikerhondje, sometimes abetted by a group of semi-tame “decoy” ducks that have been conditioned to swim into the pipes to obtain food.
-At the direction of the hunter, the dog trots the length of the screen, weaving in and out, the flashes of his white markings intriguing the wild ducks, which then swim farther into the pipe.
+Getting the wild ducks into the pipe and eventually the trap box is the job of the Nederlandse Kooikerhondje.
+Sometimes, the dog is aided by a group of semi-tame “decoy” ducks that have been conditioned to swim into the pipes to obtain food.
+At the direction of the hunter, the dog trots the length of the screen, weaving in and out, the flashes of their white markings intriguing the wild ducks, which then swim farther into the pipe.

-For a job this complex and precise, the Kooikerhondje had to be extremely intelligent and responsive to his hunter’s body language and hand signals.
-During the ducks’ breeding season, he was also called on to be a ratter, helping rid the eendenkooi of vermin.
+For a job this complex and precise, the Nederlandse Kooikerhondje had to be extremely intelligent and responsive to the hunter’s body language and hand signals.
+During the ducks’ breeding season, the breed was also called on to be a ratter, helping rid the eendenkooi of vermin.

 Was the Kooiker Almost Lost?

-With their spaniel-like proportions and pleasing, friendly expressions framed by ears with fringed “earrings” of black fur, the Kooikerhondje soon became a valued companion as well, depicted in paintings by 17th-Century Dutch masters such as Rembrandt, Vermeer, and Steen.
-A Kooikerhondje supposedly saved the life of Prince Wilhelm the Silent in 1572 by rousing him in his army tent to warn of an impending attack by Spanish assassins.
-(Some sources claim the dog was a Pug, though a monument at Wilhelm’s mausoleum in Delft depicts a carved dog at his feet that is no flat-faced toy.)
+With their spaniel-like proportions and pleasing, friendly expressions framed by ears with fringed “earrings” of black fur, the Nederlandse Kooikerhondje soon became a valued companion as well, depicted in paintings by early modern Dutch masters such as Rembrandt, Vermeer, and Steen.
+A Nederlandse Kooikerhondje supposedly saved the life of Prince Wilhelm the Silent in 1572 by rousing him in his army tent to warn of an impending attack by Spanish assassins.
+(Some sources claim the dog was a Pug.)

-The Kooikerhondje had experienced a similar nosedive in popularity by the early 20th Century, surviving largely due to Baroness van Hardenbroek van Ammerstol.
-Entrusting a peddler with a photo and lock of hair from a Kooikerhondje, she had him scour the countryside for any remnants of the breed.
-In this way, the baroness acquired “Tommy,” the female on which the modern breed was reconstructed.
-The baroness bred her first litters during the war, and by the 1970s, the breed had regained sufficient numbers to be recognized by the Dutch kennel club.
+The Nederlandse Kooikerhondje had experienced a similar nosedive in popularity by the early 20th century, surviving largely due to Baroness van Hardenbroek van Ammerstol.
+Entrusting a peddler with a photo and lock of hair from a Kooiker, she had him scour the countryside for any remnants of the breed.
+In this way, the baroness acquired “Tommy,” the female on whom the modern breed was reconstructed.
+The baroness bred her first litters during the war, and by the 1970s, the breed had regained sufficient numbers to be recognized by the Dutch Kennel Club.

 Even then, the Kooiker was not recognized by the Fédération Cynologique Internationale – sort of Europe’s answer to the American Kennel Club – until 1990.
 And the breed’s formal recognition in the United States did not come until just recently, in 2018.

-Today, while there are thousands of Kooikerhondjes living in the Netherlands, the breed only numbers in the hundreds in North America.
+Today, while there are thousands of Kooikers living in the Netherlands, the breed isn’t as overwhelmingly popular in North America.
 But it’s a good bet that once American dog lovers get a glimpse of this charming breed – not unlike the glints of white and flashes of movement of the hard-working dogs around the reed screens of the eendenkooi – they’ll want to know more.